Maritime object classification with SAR imagery using quantum kernel methods: Related Work

 \subsection{Quantum algorithms with SAR}

-With the renewed interest in quantum computing, studies have turned to applying quantum algorithms to SAR data.
+Recent studies have turned to applying quantum algorithms to SAR data.
 Initial work has focused on the processing needed to produce SAR data.
 Two concurrent studies~\cite{Giovagnoli2025Quantum,Salahat2025Quantum} proposed quantum versions of the classical Range-Doppler Algorithm (RDA), the standard method for SAR image formation.
 Both leverage the Quantum Fourier Transform (QFT) to replace classical fast Fourier transforms (FFT), achieving a reduced runtime complexity of $\mathcal{O}(N)$ versus the classical $\mathcal{O}(N \log N)$, where $N$ is the total number of pixels in the output image.
 These results suggest potential quantum advantages in the raw processing stage of SAR pipelines.

 In the area of quantum-assisted SAR image denoising, multiple approaches have emerged.
 QSpeckleFilter~\cite{Mauro2024QSpeckle} introduced a QML-based speckle filtering model that targeted one of the key noise sources in SAR data.
 Similarly, Wang et al.~\cite{Wang2024Quantum} proposed a quantum morphological filtering algorithm, which performed grayscale morphological operations on all pixels simultaneously, aiming to suppress noise more efficiently than classical counterparts.